Koopman Regularization and Independent Koopman Eigenfunction Approximation: Koopman Regularization

-The first part of the derivative is the derivative of the fidelity part of the functional $L$.
-Intuitively, this part adds or subtracts the divergence of the vector field $P$.
-Thus, it makes the function $m_1(\bm{x})$ smoother explaining the noise reduction effect.
-The second part of the derivative is the derivative of the geometric reliability part of the functional.
-This part is less intuitive, however, it is zero when $\nabla m_1(\bm{x})$ is orthogonal to $\nabla m_j(\bm{x})$ for all $j\ne 1$, as expected.
+To understand the optimization process, let us look at the gradient decent flow \cref{eq:GaDobjective}.
+The factors $\div P(\bm{x})$ and $J(P(\bm{x}))$ emphasize the ripples (noise) in the vector field $P(\bm{x})$.
+On the other hand, the Hessian $H(m_i(\bm{x}))$ mitigates these disturbances.
+Together, the addends in \cref{eq:GaDobjective} result in smooth restoration of the vector field, denoising, and accurate generalization from sparse samples.

-\subsection{Dimensionality Reduction}
+\subsubsection{Dimensionality Reduction}

-Dimensionality reduction in the context of \acp{KEF} means reconstructing a vector field with as fewest eigenfunctions as possible.
+Dimensionality reduction in the context of dynamical systems means reconstructing a vector field with as few \acp{KEF} as possible.
 Generally, the vector field is a linear combination of the unit velocity measurements' gradient since \cref{eq:dynReconUnit} holds (point-wise).
 However, the Jacobian matrix is invertible if there are less than $N$ unit functions.
-Therefore, besides the considerations brought to formulate the functional in \cref{eq:koopmanRegularization}, another addend is necessary to reconstruct a dynamic sparsely, as suggested here
+Let us assume that there exists a functionally independent set of $K$ \acp{UVM} where $K<N$.
+Therefore, the objective functional gets the form